 The test-beam program initiated by CALICE with larger scale prototypes of ECAL and HCAL using different sensors technologies is of highest relevance for the design and construction of an ILC detector with a performance to fully exploit the physics potential of the ILC machine.
 We fully support the completion of this program with the sensor technologies sufficiently mature to allow data taking up to 2010, the planned date for the EDR.
-In addition, we also support the development and test of technical prototypes to prepare the engineering of a full scale detector.
-There is a strong need for the participating groups from US to get an enhanced funding.
+In addition, we support the development and test of technical prototypes to prepare the engineering of a full scale detector.
+There is a strong need for the participating groups from US to be awarded considerably increased funding.

-The construction of a prototype of the ECAL proposed by SiD is fully supported, however the beam tests should be prepared and performed in close collaboration with CALICE on the basis of common standards for the performance allowing a fair comparison.
-Therefor, the communication between the SiD ECAL group and CALICE should be developed on a more formal and regular basis.
+The construction of a prototype of the ECAL proposed by SiD is fully supported, however the beam tests should be prepared and performed in close collaboration with CALICE on the basis of common standards for the performance allowing a comprehensive comparison.
+Therefore, the communication between the SiD ECAL group and CALICE should be developed so as to allow this collaborative work.

-The DREAM collaboration is encouraged to continue their running test-beam program.
+The DREAM collaboration is encouraged to continue their current test-beam program.
 However, DREAM should enhance the effort in design studies with more realistic assumptions on a detector built with their technology, to convince the community first that such a calorimeter will match the physics requirements.
 In addition the impact of the overall detector on the DREAM calorimeter performance has to be evaluated.
 More support is needed from funding agencies to improve the person-power situation of DREAM.

 FCAL has worked out a relatively advanced design for the BeamCal and LumiCal.
 GamCal is just in the phase of optimisation.
-FCAL should focus the activities in the in the coming years on the development of sensors and prototyping.
-Just now the most urgend requirement is an improved funding for the US institutions.
+FCAL should focus the activities in the coming years on the development of sensors, FE ASICs and prototyping.
+Just now the most urgent requirement is an improved funding for the US institutions.
 For the engineering and hardware towards prototype test an enhanced funding for a relatively short time period will be necessary.